How to buy the best mattress

 Thankfully, we've explained everything you need to know below to ensure you get the right mattress.

 Watch our video to help you pick the perfect mattress for your sleeping position, body shape and bedroom.

 Types of mattress

 With these, each spring is enclosed in its own fabric 'pocket' – each reacts to pressure from your body independently.
-However, these can be pricey and our tests show they can sag significantly over time.
+However, these can be pricey and our tests show some can sag significantly over time.

-Memory-foam mattresses can be more durable and mould to your body shape but, in some cases, this can increase your body temperature and restrict your movement.
+Memory foam mattresses can be more durable and mould to your body shape but, in some cases, this can increase your body temperature and restrict your movement.

 How much does a good mattress cost?

 A new mattress can cost anywhere between £100 and several thousand, so whatever your budget there will be a mattress for you.
 Factors such as brand, size and the types of material used can all have a significant impact on cost.

 What are the best mattress brands?